EdwardNee/Android-Kotlin/README.md

-# Android-Kotlin: App for movie
+# Android-Kotlin: App for movies
 The project is for learning Kotlin and Android development.
+The app represents a list of movies and films with reviews and users' marks - how they evaluate the film.

 Contact: eni@edu.hse.ru
 # Project first stage: Movie details in XML